s0rta/revengate-new/docs/style.md

 * when in doubt, name things after steam engine parts or concepts at the core of the industrial revolution
 * board: a game level composed of multiple cells
 * cell: one playable square on the game board
-* coord: unless specified, the (x, y) coordinate of a cell, also `bpos` (for board pos)
+* coord: unless specified, the (x, y) coordinate of a cell, also `bpos` (for board pos),  noted "[x:y]"
 * tile: one item of the TileSet, a cell has a tile, the same tile can be on multile cells.
 * canvas: the pixel matrix that is displayed to the player
 * position: unless specified, the (x, y), coordinate of a pixel or Node2D on the canvas, also `cpos` (for canvas pos).
-Godot consistently uses `position` for pixel and Node2D coordinates.
+Godot consistently uses `position` for pixel and Node2D coordinates, noted "(x, y)"
 * terrain: a group of tiles with common properties, like being walkable.
 * hero: the player character, regardless of its gender
 * actor: any character, includes monsters and hero
+* ddump: debug dump – print a lot of info about an object to the termimal or to a file

 ## colors
 The UI color scheme is based on Material Design v2 with the primary colors from the splash screen.
 This too make is easy to get the sub colors: